 Trader; the Golden Globe-winning film Little Voice, alongside Jane Horrocks and

 Michael Caine; and the glam rock film, Velvet Goldmine.

-Guest Actor for his episodic role in the CBS television series ER titled, "The Long Way Round."
+Outstanding Guest Actor for his episodic role in the NBC television series ER.

-mothers in developing countries.
-Additionally, he is the new face of the global British luxury lifestyle brand,
+developing countries.
+Additionally, he was the face of the global British luxury

 McGregor was born in Perth, Scotland and currently resides in Los Angeles.